An Algorithm for Learning Smaller Representations of Models With Scarce Data: Concluding Remarks

 \section{Concluding Remarks}

-We presented an algorithm to obtain models under low-resource and ill-posed settings.
-Our analysis of Agora shows that this procedure is able to generate a dataset that is provably a part of the underlying distribution, and thus return an optimal solution by making the problem easier to learn--all while maintaining generalizability.
+Agora is an algorithm to obtain models under low-resource and ill-posed settings.
+It works by iteratively reconstructing the manifold where the underlying distribution is supported on, based on the mistakes done by the learner on the evaluation set.
+We show that this approach is provably able to generate a dataset that is representative of the distribution, which makes the problem easier to learn.
+More generally speaking, we showed under which conditions data expansion techniques, abstracted out here in the $\tau$-function, are effective.

-The runtime of this algorithm can be improved algebraically by employing a generalized suffix tree in the longest common substring search part of the procedure.
-Most practical problems have a near-negligible runtime dependency with respect to this step, since, as mentioned, the training procedure signifies the largest drain in terms of computational steps and tends to dominate the other quantities.
-On the other hand, although Agora's intended use is to simplify the training of smaller models, it can be seen from \lemref{tauinvariant} that this algorithm can be used to improve the performance of any model.
-Indeed, \thmref{timecomplexity} shows a linear dependency of the runtime of Agora with respect to the steps needed to perform inference on both Timaeus and Socrates, and hence it performs better when the time needed to train the former is minimized.

-By design, our setup focused on binary classifiers, but the results from this work can easily be extended to multi-class classification problems by reducing membership of each class to a binary classification problem, and breaking ties arbitrarily and consistently.
-The correctness analysis would vary slightly, as the VC dimension, which is an integral part of our proofs, is defined only over binary classification problems.

-Another central part of our correctness results is the assumption that the support lies on or around a manifold.
-This is a fairly strong constraint--perhaps even unrealistic.
-Yet, the work by \newcite{GenoveseEtAl} focused on the existence of density ridges, as opposed to a fully-fledged manifold, and showed that a well-defined ridge can be topologically similar, in a certain sense, to such a manifold.
-Similar to \newcite{NiyogiSmale}, this result is also resilient to noise from the sampling procedure, and indeed appears to be a stronger basis from which to analyze the behavior of the $\tau$-function.
-Nonetheless, unless the support fulfills the density requirements from this paper, this algorithm--like all manifold learning methods--are not guaranteed to yield good results within a practical timeframe.
-On the other hand, density can be achieved by a dimensionality reduction step.
-This has the benefit of re-establishing the performance bounds under smaller constants, at the cost of some preprocessing overhead.
+A central part of our correctness results is the assumption that the support is sufficiently dense, and lies on or around a manifold with positive reach.
+These are fairly strong constraints---perhaps even unrealistic.
+The work by Genovese et al. \newcite{GenoveseEtAl} shows that a well-defined ridge can be topologically similar, in a certain sense, to said manifold.
+Similar to Niyogi et al. \newcite{NiyogiSmale}, this result is also resilient to sampling noise, and could be a stronger basis from which to characterize the $\tau$-function.
+While the constraint around the reach can be also weakened, it is known that a smooth compact submanifold of $\mathbb{R}^m$ always has positive reach \cite{Chazal,ChazalCurvature}.
+The density of the support is crucial for the results from this paper, as it is for all manifold learning methods.
+Density can be achieved by a dimensionality reduction step, which has the benefit of re-establishing the performance bounds at the cost of some preprocessing overhead.